ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 FROM stores
 WHERE Store_Open_Date <> DATE(STR_TO_DATE('Store_Open_Date', '%Y-%m-%d'))
 ```
-3. Duplicates records : Verify if data recorded is unique
+3. Duplicates records : Verify if data recorded is unique.
--  The following query will help to know if data(column product_id) in products tables are unique :
+-  The following query will help to know if data(column product_id) in products tables are unique:
 ```sql
 SELECT
       product_ID,